 Often, I will remind people to be kind to themselves.
 It’s something I say at the end of many of my emails.
 And, people have been known to email the same back to me.
 We need to make this kindness to ourselves a habit.

 People ask our advice about what they can do to help themselves when we are doing healing plans.
 We say eat well, drink lots of healthy water, get extra rest if they are tired (this is sleep, not going on social media or watching tv), avoid stressful people and situations (this includes habitual watching of the news which is sometimes like a horror movie).
 This doesn’t have to just happen when on a plan.
 It’s not a bad way to live life.
+For our more detailed article on this click here.

 6. What’s in Your Food?